beacon1096/beacon1096/readme.md

 - 🌱 I’m currently learning Rust & CS:APP
 - 👯 I’m looking to collaborate on ... oops too much homework to do
 - 🤔 I’m looking for help with Computer Science
+- 💊 I should have worked harder in the past...